-We've been on the road since 2009 and have developed the ultimate travel packing list filled with new gadgets and hottest travel gear on the market.
+We've been on the road since 2009 and have developed the ultimate travel packing list.
+It's filled with old favorites, new gadgets and the hottest travel gear on the market.

 If you are lost at what you should carry, follow along with this travel packing list, and you'll be prepared for any situation without having to cart along a ton of suitcases.

 While many people travel with carry-on luggage only, we all feel that it is next to impossible when you are going on an extended trip.
 Especially if you are going to put some adventure into your travels.

 And if you are going to hop around the globe through different climates and situations you need more than a sarong and a pair of flip flops.

 See our Video: 13 Travel Essentials for Packing

 When going on an around the world journey or an extended backpacking you'll need a lot of different travel gear including hiking boots, travel gear for warm and cold weather, and you'll appreciate some of the comforts of home.
 So, here is a comprehensive travel packing list we bring with us on the road.